MtFBella109/create-webapp/README.md

 The Program is right now very basic, you can create a WebApp and it can create for you a .desktop entry for this WebApp thats it for the Moment.
 Right now, it only works under Linux, in the future there will be support for *BSD, MacOS and maybe Windows

+## Development break
+I can't really develop this program at the Moment Because I have to much going on in my Life.
+Maybe there are coming one or two small updates, but maybe not.
+The development break is till next year, idk which month exactly next Year

 ## Instalation
 1. Download the .rar under releases
 2. Extract everything in a Place where you like